mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

   - Note that there are two similar entries; read carefully.
 On my install the correct one was near the end.
 - Disable the annoying sound when plugging in or unplugging the AC adapter: `gsettings set org.mate.power-manager enable-sound false`
 - Turn off terminal bell: MATE Terminal -> Edit -> Profile Preferences
+- Trying this to keep Bluetooth from turing on every restart: `gsettings set org.blueman.plugins.powermanager auto-power-on false`
+- Had to re-copy Bluetooth firmware to `/lib/firmware/brcm/`; see Bluetooth.md

 ## To Do: